alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 This looks more like it.

-Go has a weird situation with regards to community: it is controlled directly by Google limiting the ability of others to influence its design.
+Go is in a weird situation with regards to community: it is controlled directly by Google limiting the ability of others to influence its design.
 This poor starting point leads to a paucity of collaborations in libraries, and to a weak community around it.